Nutrition transition: In the world's two most populous countries

 China and India are two similar powers in terms of demographics and geography.
 However, the two countries have very different histories and beliefs that impact the food transition of both peoples today.
 These notable differences have several factors and consequences that play an important role in the challenges ahead.
 According to the classical theory, the main phases of the food transition of these two countries have taken place and the phenomenon should end in a few years once these countries are developed and have stabilized their growth.

 However, the new global economic and environmental challenges, coupled with the unprecedented population growth of these two countries, are likely to disrupt the classic pattern that developed countries have previously experienced.
 In this context of climate change, economic choices, and a growing need to ensure food and health security for their populations, it is difficult to know which of India or China, with two very different food strategies, will complete their food transition in the best way.

 In this opposition, India is a mysterious country that is adopting a novel strategy.
 Indeed, it is not very open to the outside world at the moment, which allows it to maintain a strong cultural identity.
 This is why, unlike other developing countries, there are very few American or European companies on their territory, for example in the food sector.
 Thus, they are much less influenced by the outside world, mass consumption, capitalism, advertising and its consequences.
 This added to the fact that the Indian population is younger explains that Indians are less affected by problems like obesity.

 Finally, India's unique lifestyle and food consumption is a formidable weapon.
 Indeed, the world's leading vegan country is now fully in line with the trends associated with climate change.
 This gives it an advantage because the country is unlikely to change its consumption in the coming years.

 China, on the other hand, has the advantage of being much more economically powerful, with higher agricultural productivity and resources that allow it to be more flexible to changes.
-Finally, the country is less self-sufficient than its neighbor and will therefore be more likely to receive aid in case of difficulties.
+Finally, the country has a very high degree of self-sufficiency in staple grains but relies heavily on imported feed grains and edible oil.
+China's persistent pursuit of grain self-sufficiency, which includes maintaining the world's largest grain reserve, allows it to have a much lower rate of malnourishment than its neighbour and greater resilience during food crises.
 Finally, since the food transition started earlier, China should be stable more quickly.